 - Use only wood provided at the campgrounds, do not gather deadfall, and remember to bring an axe.

 - Pit privies are located at the campgrounds.
 Pit privies may also be used for the disposal of grey water.

-- Water is obtained from the lake - boiling before use is recommended.
+- Water can be obtained from the lake.
+Boiling before use is recommended.

-- A National Park fishing licence is required by anglers.
-Available at the Information Centre, entry gates or any campground kiosk.
-Lake Trout endorsement available only at the Information Centre in Waskesiu or at South Gate.
+- A Prince Albert National Park fishing licence is required by anglers.
+Available at the Visitor Centre, entry gates or campground kiosks.
+Lake trout endorsement available only at the Visitor Centre in Waskesiu or at the South Gate.